-Congratulations on setting up your new WordPress blog!
+Congratulations on choosing WordPress for your new website.

 The first thing you want to do is choose your theme.
 Take a look at several themes, and make sure you find one that fits your needs.
-Think about the way you want your site to look, and check out the themes to see if they have specific functions you want (for example – a landing page layout, a customizable home page).
+Think about how you want your site to look, and check out the themes to see if they have specific functions (for example, a landing page layout, a customizable home page).

-Remember you can always change your theme and you will with your new WordPress blog.
-If you can’t find the “perfect” one, find one that is close enough.
+Remember, you can always change your theme.
+If you can’t find the “perfect” one right now, find one that is close enough.
 You don’t want to delay the launch of your website or business because you can’t find your ideal theme!

 Here’s my list of a few of my favorites: